jmetzdorf7/AWS-CDK-Deployment-1a/technical_design.md

   No hardcoded secrets; use of AWS Secrets Manager or Parameter Store.
 - **Encryption:**
   S3 buckets and DynamoDB tables encrypted at rest.
+- **Logging & Auditing:**
+  Ensure CloudTrail is enabled for account-level auditing and cross-account access is monitored.
+- **Dependency Management:**
+  Regularly scan dependencies (npm/PyPI) for vulnerabilities and apply updates.

 ---